Kings Point, New York: Village police

-The Village of Kings Point operates its own police department.
-The Kings Point Police Department is responsible for providing police protection services in the village.
+The Village of Kings Point operates its own police department, known as the Kings Point Police Department.
+This municipal police department is responsible for providing police protection services within the village.

-As of 2023, the commissioner of the Kings Point Police Department is Daniel Flanagan.
+As of May 2026, the commissioner of the Kings Point Police Department is Daniel Flanagan.

 Representation in higher government

-Town representation

-Kings Point is in the Town of North Hempstead's 5th council district, which as of 2025 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).
+On the town level, Kings Point is in the Town of North Hempstead's 5th council district, which as of May 2026 is represented on the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

-Nassau County representation

-Kings Point is in Nassau County's 10th legislative district, which as of 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+On the county level, Kings Point is in Nassau County's 10th legislative district, which as of May 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

-New York State representation

-New York State Assembly

-Kings Point is in the New York State Assembly's 16th State Assembly district, which as of 2025 is represented by Daniel J. Norber (R–Great Neck).

-New York State Senate

-Kings Point is in the New York State Senate's 7th State Senate district, which as of 2025 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).
+On the state level, Kings Point is located within the New York State Assembly's 16th State Assembly district and the New York State Senate's 7th State Senate district, which as of May 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-Federal representation

-United States Congress

-Kings Point is in New York's 3rd congressional district, which as of 2025 is represented in the United States Congress by Tom Suozzi.
+On the federal level, Kings Point is located in New York's 3rd congressional district, which as of April 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

-United States Senate

-Like the rest of New York, Kings Point is represented in the United States Senate by Chuck Schumer and Kirsten Gillibrand.

 Politics

-In the 2024 U.S. presidential election, the majority of Kings Point voters voted for Donald J. Trump.
+Kings Point typically votes for Republicans.
+In the 2024 U.S. presidential election, the majority of Kings Point voters voted for Donald J. Trump (R).